TIBHannover/laser-to-folio/README.md

 # Running

 ## Prerequisites
-Ensure that PHP is installed (version 8.1 or later) and that the system used has network access to the LAS:eR and FOLIO APIs.
+Ensure that PHP is installed (version 8.1 or later) and the sqlite3 module is enabled.
+Also ensure that the system used has network access to the LAS:eR and FOLIO APIs.

 ## Starting the application
 Clone this repository: